agathis-project/salix-arctica/README.md

   - strong preference for the use of devices with full datasheet and support available free of NDAs.
   - root size excluding connectors; square with side less than 85mm
-  - the trunk connector shall be capable to support speeds in excess of 5Gbps per differential line.
+  - the trunk connector needs to support speeds in higher than 5Gbps per differential line.
-  - total system power is limited 13.5W
+  - limit total system power to 13.5W.
-  - capable to turn-off not used interfaces.
+  - design turn-off capability for all interfaces that may not be used.
   - optimize EMC with consistent margin against most stringent standards to allow operation in harshest electrical conditions.
   - capable to operate from Li-Ion 1-cell battery.
   - capable to operate from USB-OTG port power supply for development and field servicing purposes.
-  - support operation from PoE.
+  - support operation from PoE (Power over Ethernet).
   - capable of running a main stream Linux distribution.
   - include Trusted Platform and Crypto-Authentication hardware solutions.
   - provide hardware solution for host authentication when operating as device